Darrell Powers: Later years

 Honorably discharged from the Army in the postwar demobilization, Powers became a machinist.
 He was married to his wife Dorothy for 60 years at the time of his death.
 He moved to California, got a machinist job there and stayed there for three years with his family.
 He was laid off when the company he worked for lost a government contract, so he returned home.
 He worked as a machinist for the Clinchfield Coal Corporation for more than twenty years.

 Powers, in his later years, was in declining health and depressed.
 The Powers family noted the release of the Band of Brothers TV miniseries and the subsequent speaking engagements brought Powers out of the depression and speculated that the series bought Powers extra years of life.

 Powers is listed as one of 20 men from Easy Company who contributed to the 2009 book We Who Are Alive and Remain: Untold Stories from the Band of Brothers, published by Penguin/Berkley-Caliber.

 Powers died of lung cancer on 17 June 2009, in Dickenson County, Virginia.
 He is buried at Temple Hill Memorial Park, Castlewood, Russell County, Virginia.

 Band of Brothers

 In the first edition of the book Band of Brothers, author Ambrose wrote that on 23 December 1944, Powers disobeyed a direct order from Lieutenant Edward Shames to go out on patrol because he was discouraged.
 Both Shames and Powers denied that had happened, with Powers calling the insinuation "a slap in the face."
 Upon request and verification, Ambrose deleted that story from the later edition of the book.

 Powers was a character, played by Peter Youngblood Hills, in the HBO Band of Brothers TV miniseries.
 In the episode "The Last Patrol", Powers was shown to be one of the soldiers participating in the patrol mission; However, in reality, Powers was not on that patrol.

-Medals and decorations

-Staff Sergeant Darrell C. "Shifty" Powers' medals and decorations included: